OP-TED/eForms-SDK/README.md

 - `examples`: This folder contains some notice examples together with their validation report in SVRL.
 - `notice-types`: This folder contains a definition of each type of notice, in JSON.
 - `fields`: This folder contains information on the fields that compose an eForms notice.
+- `view-templates`: This folder contains structured information on the visualisation of notices.
 - `translations`: This folder contains translations of various labels and short texts used in eForms notices.

 The documentation is available at https://docs.ted.europa.eu.